 In a second step initiated in 2020, the employees impacted by bonded labour were reimbursed by Semperit for the fees they had to pay to recruitment agencies or other bodies in their countries of origin.
 The process required for this was also supported externally.
 To ensure compliance with Group-wide social standards as well as the efficacy of the measures taken in the context of the due diligence process described above, Semperit has relied for many years on external audits of its production sites in accordance with the principles of the amfori Business Social Compliance Initiative (BSCI).
 This primarily relates to the Kamunting and Sopron sites from the medical segment, to which the largest plant of the Semperit Group belongs.
 The focus of the BSCI audits is on promoting fair working conditions and respect for human rights.

-With the external audits, approximately 14% of the production sites and just under 43% of Semperit employees were audited externally in 2021 according to the requirements of the amfori BSCI.
+With the external audit, about 31% of the Semperit employees were externally audited in accordance with the requirements of the amfori BSCI in 2022.